OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 |:--:|
 |Figure 51: QC set creation from ZipLoop.|

 <div class="admonition task">
 <p class="admonition-title">**Task**</p>
-For ideas on new QC metrics and parameters -as you add them in your qcML files as generic parameters, feel free to contact us, so we can include them in the CV.
+For ideas on new QC metrics and parameters - as you add them in your qcML files as generic parameters, feel free to [contact us](../quick-reference/contact-us.md), so we can include them in the CV.
 </div>

 ## Troubleshooting guide